santileortiz/keyboard_layout/README.md

 want to translate into keysyms, so these sit actually on top of basic ones, and they should work with them instead of trying to override everything they do.

-When I was thinking about this, I soon asked mysef where the keyboard shortcut system should lie, for some reason I thought having keycode based shortcuts was a good approach, that turns out to be unfeasible because no one has a standard way to reference keycodes, so I came to the conclusion that the current
+When I was thinking about this, I soon asked myself where the keyboard shortcut system should lie, for some reason I thought having keycode based shortcuts was a good approach, that turns out to be unfeasible because no one has a standard way to reference keycodes, so I came to the conclusion that the current